-Stephen joined Grant Thornton in 2008 having previously spent ten years with a Big Four firm in Dublin.
-He has 25 years' experience providing audit, assurance and technical accounting advisory services to numerous Irish and multi-national companies and groups.
+Stephen is the Head of our Audit and Assurance team, comprising over 400 professionals nationwide.
+He joined Grant Thornton in 2008 having previously spent ten years with a Big Four firm in Dublin.
+He has over 25 years' experience providing audit, assurance and technical accounting advisory services to numerous Irish and multi-national companies and groups.